dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 > Service abstractions should not expose other service abstractions in their definition

 This means that a service abstraction should not accept other service types as input, nor should it have service abstractions as output parameters or as a return type.
-Application services that depend on other application services force their clients to know about both dependencies.
+Application services that depend on other application services force their clients to know about both abstractions.
 The problem is therefore broader than just factories, but for the rest of the article I’ll solely focus on the Abstract Factory.

 Instead of having an `IServiceFactory` abstraction returning `IService`, at least two alternatives exist:

-* Define a different abstraction (a [façade](https://en.wikipedia.org/wiki/Facade_pattern)) that forwards the call to the service and returns the result that the service produces.
+* Define a different abstraction (a [façade](https://en.wikipedia.org/wiki/Facade_pattern) or [adapter](https://en.wikipedia.org/wiki/Adapter_pattern)) that forwards the call to the service and returns the result that the service produces.
 * Let the consumer use the service abstraction directly, and have a special implementation (such as a [composite](https://en.wikipedia.org/wiki/Composite_pattern), [mediator](https://en.wikipedia.org/wiki/Mediator_pattern) or [proxy](https://en.wikipedia.org/wiki/Proxy_pattern)) that forwards the call to the real implementation.

-## Defining a façade
+## Defining an adapter

 Take for instance the following class: